locationtech/udig-platform/docs/user/en/reference/Edit Tool Preferences.rst

       * - No Snapping
         - Snapping is turned off. **DEFAULT**
       * - Selected Features
-        - Will snap to vertices that are part of a feature that has been added to the :doc:`EditBlackboard` (has been selected)
+        - Will snap to vertices that are part of a feature that has been added to the :doc:`/concepts/Edit Blackboard` (has been selected)
       * - Current Layer
         - Searches for the closest vertex in the current layer
       * - All Layers